-The County of Orange Social Services Agency (SSA) employs approximately 3,800 dedicated and hard working staff.
+The County of Orange Social Services Agency (SSA) employs over 4,000 dedicated and hard working staff.
 SSA administers Federal, State, and County social services programs that protect children and adults from abuse or neglect; enable the frail and disabled to remain in their homes rather than being institutionalized; move eligible families from dependency to self-sufficiency; and, provide benefits for eligible CalWORKs, CalFresh, Refugee, General Relief, and Medi-Cal recipients.

 The Agency is comprised of the following four divisions: Adult Services and Assistance Programs (ASAP); Children and Family Services (CFS); Family Self-Sufficiency (FSS); and Administrative Services.
 (Refer to SSA Organization Chart).
 In addition, vital links to the community and public partners have been established to assist with the provision of services.

 In ensuring that public resources are planned, managed and used effectively to make a positive impact on county residents, SSA expended $847,315,709 of which $798,772,881 (94%) was funded by Federal and State revenues and $48,542,828 (6%) from Net County Cost in FY 2015/16.
 Meanwhile, for information on SSA Fiscal Year 2016/17, click on SSA budget webpage.

 SSA assists one-in-four Orange County residents, from newborns to the elderly.
 The services SSA provides impact the health, safety, and well-being of children, adults with disabilities, seniors, and families.
 SSA works with children, adults, and families to support their efforts for achieving self-sufficiency.

 Michael F. Ryan Director Social Services Agency County of Orange

 Orange County residents will enjoy a safe and supportive environment that promotes stability and self-reliance.